-The Department continues its work with a local marketing firm to use social media platforms to raise awareness and bring attention to the need for more foster families.
+The Department continues its work with a local marketing firm to use social media platforms to raise awareness and bring attention to the need for more foster families as well as counteract negative perceptions and biases about children in group homes.
 This includes not only targeting certain areas and demographics through imagery and social media look alike audiences but also through public relations work to highlight the needs around the State.
 In June of 2021, the Department launched a new website to streamline and better engage the user in navigating their journey to licensure.
-The design of the new website not only enhances the user experience by taking them on a step by step process, it also sends their information directly to their best matched licensing agencies to ensure timely engagement to start them on their licensing journey.
-The Department plans to collect data and analyze other opportunities in the recruitment pipeline on how to best engage interested members of the community and expand our licensed homes.
+The design of the new website not only enhanced the user experience by taking them on a step by step process, it also sends their information directly to their best matched licensing agencies to ensure timely engagement to start them on their licensing journey.
+The Department collected data and analyzed other opportunities in the recruitment pipeline on how to best engage interested members of the community and expand our licensed homes.

-The Department has studied the behavior of users on the website, and has identified areas for improvement.
-With the help of the local marketing firm, the website will undergo updates to ensure users are able to better navigate through the website.
-This improvement should help users achieve the final stage faster which is to connect them with an agency that is a good match to support the family through the licensing process.
+The Department studied the behavior of users on the website, and identified areas for improvement.
+With the help of the local marketing firm, the website was updated in FY23 to ensure users are able to better navigate through the website and optimize lead flow.
+The improvement helps users achieve the final stage faster which is to connect them with an agency that is a good match to support the family through the licensing process.